Maintaining Wellness During Ramadan: Tips for Mental Health

 Plan Ahead

 Planning ahead is crucial during Ramadan, especially if you have a busy schedule.
 Plan your meals and schedule your day accordingly.
-This will help you manage your time effectively and avoid unnecessary stress.

 Stay Hydrated